sangambaral17/TradeMaster/GIT_WORKFLOW.md

 - ✅ You're currently on **develop**
 - ✅ **develop** pushed to GitHub
 - ✅ **main** is protected with v1.0.0 release
+- ✅ Users can download and install Walsong TradeMaster!

 ---